swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 For more details, see the forum post on
 [dynamic method replacement](https://forums.swift.org/t/dynamic-method-replacement/16619).

+## `@_eagerMove`

+When applied to a value, indicates that the value's lifetime is _not_ lexical, that releases of the value may be hoisted without respect to deinit barriers.

+When applied to a type, indicates that all values which are _statically_ instances of that type are themselves `@_eagerMove` as above, unless overridden with `@_lexical`.

+Aggregates all of whose fields are `@_eagerMove` or trivial are inferred to be `@_eagerMove`.

+Note that a value of an `@_eagerMove` type that is passed to a generic API (to a parameter not annotated `@_eagerMove` will, in that generic function's context, not be statically an instance of the `@_eagerMove` type.
+As a result it will have a lexical lifetime in that function.

 ## `@_effects(effectname)`

 Tells the compiler that the implementation of the defined function is limited